 Ingredients

-The full list of ingredients and amounts is included in the recipe card at the bottom of the post.
+The full list of ingredients and amounts can be found in the recipe card at the bottom of the post.

 The ingredients are really quite simple - egg whites, sugar, vanilla extract and cream of tartar (helps get the peaks stiff).
 Using fresh eggs will result in the best pavlovas - they whip up easier!